⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 You can feel intimidated and still be considered voluntary.

-You can feel unsure and still lose the argument later.
+You can feel unsure and still lose that argument later.

 The legal standard is not comfort.